darieyr/BDS3_2025_ML_in_bioimage_analysis/README.md

 # Microscopy Image Analysis using Machine Learning based algorithms

-## Analysis of γH2AX, 53BP1 and replication factories collocalization in A549
+## Analysis of γH2AX, 53BP1 and replication factories in A549

 The materials were created for Biological Data Science Summer School taking place in Uzhhorod, Ukraine, July 19 - August 2, 2025